 Palm To Palm Grip

 The most basic grip people usually associate with heel hooks is the palm to palm grip.
 Suffice to say, all grips we’ll cover today work on both the outside and inside heel hook.
-With the palm to palm grip, the goal is to use the sharp part of your wrist, right below your thumb, to create a sort of a platform for the opponent’s heel.
+With the palm to a palm grip, the goal is to use the sharp part of your wrist, right below your thumb, to create a sort of a platform for the opponent’s heel.
 The bony part of this wrist area needs to come under the heel and prop it upwards towards your ribs.
 It also acts as a wedge to keep the foot stuck along with your armpit squeezing on the toes.

 The other arm is going to go over the shin and connect with the first one.
-For a palm to palm grip, you need to remember that you need a thumbless grip.
+For a palm to a palm grip, you need to remember that you need a thumbless grip.
 Keep both your thumbs tightly glued to your palm.
 Involving them in the grip is going to make it a lot weaker.
 To place the grip, make sure the thumb of the second arm goes to the pinky finger of the arm that is holding the leg.
 From there, interlock both palms and stick your elbows as close to your torso as possible.
 Now, you can think about finishing.

 The palm to palm grip is the first grip in the first one in the heel hooks gripping hierarchy.
 It is very effective and the easiest one to obtain.
 However, it is the least secure of all the grips and certainly not the tightest one.
-Second on the ladder is the butterfly grip. it is essentially an extension of the palm to palm grip, one that offers much more control and tension.
+Second, on the ladder is the butterfly grip. it is essentially an extension of the palm to a palm grip, one that offers much more control and tension.